HeyDyHo/Plah/README.md

 numbers as an array.
 It needs four arguments: The total number of data, the number of entries per page, the currently active page and the desired number of pages in the pagination.
-The returned array will contain the first and the last page, previous and next page, pages to show, the active page, the number of entries on the active page and the total number of entries.
+The returned array will contain the first and the last page, previous and next page, pages to show, the active page, the number of entries on the active page, the total number of entries and the start and end data of the active page.
 Non of the numbers will be less than one to avoid division by zero problems.
 As well no numbers less than one or non-int will be accepted for the calculations.
 Here is an example:

     //Calculate a pagination
     $total = 5;